makinacorpus/makina-slides/plone/ploneconf2016-non-plone-dev.md

 • use case toulouse labo, mysmartcab: site plone developpé par une dev non-plone en entier
 • setup de dev: racine normale, et un dossier /front avec gulp watch qui build dans /theme/map, et un proxy sur 3000 qui fait l'auto reload
 • beginner about Plone: "there is a lot of documentation, but I find it in times too technical and not very suitable for beginners.
 I would prefer more of the youtube tutorials or even documentation written in the style of rapidoplone.readthedocs.org .
 It tells where to start, what steps to follow exactly and clearly"
-• backend api / front pure js is good and trendy, but why would I need a CMS as backend? in my last non-Plone project (tereval), it took 4 days to get a working breadcrumb
+• backend api / front pure js is good and trendy, why would I need a CMS as backend? in my last non-Plone project (tereval), it took 4 days to get a working breadcrumb
 • parler de webpack avec https://community.plone.org/t/plone-5-frontend-development-plugin-for-webpack
 • toujours besoin d'un package python pour les .po
 --------------------------------------------------------------------------------